 There are two major ways to search for logs.
 You can use SQL syntax or full text search.
+You can toggle between the two modes from the search page.

 SELECT